ddbit/verba-volant/README.md

 2. **Bob receives this code** from Alice through a separate channel (e.g., SMS, voice, etc.).
 3. Both browsers connect via WebSocket and exchange **ephemeral ECDH keys**.
 4. Both derive a shared secret key.
-5. Alice sends Bob a “verification code” made of words, which Bob checks to confirm authenticity.
+5. Alice sends Bob a “verification code” made of BIP39 words, which Bob checks to confirm authenticity.
 6. Only after confirmation, messages can be sent and read.

 ---

 ## What makes Verba Volant unique

+The focus of Verba Volant is to leave no footprints in user devices.
+This is the first and foremost objective of a forensics-resistant system.

-One of its most distinctive features is the use of **BIP39 words**—commonly used in cryptocurrency wallets—for manual fingerprint verification.
+Another of its most distinctive features is the use of **BIP39 words**—commonly used for recovery of Bitcoin wallets—for manual fingerprint verification.
 This gives Verba Volant a rare combination of cryptographic strength and human readability, enabling users to verify key authenticity with minimal effort.

 ### 🔐 True end-to-end encryption